NBC Sports on USA Network: Cable home of NBC Sports (2022–2025)

-Return to USA Sports under Versant (late 2025)
+Versant spin-off (since late 2025)

 On August 12, 2025, Versant announced a broadcasting agreement with United States Golf Association, a first for the company, through 2032.
 Through the agreement, USA Network will hold the rights to 35 hours of coverage from the U.S. Open and U.S. Women's Open.

 Later in August, Versant announced that sports programming on USA Network and Golf Channel would merge under the returning USA Sports brand when the spinoff completes.

 In September, Versant announced a new agreement with the WNBA for 50 regular season games, along with select playoff games.
 The new deal essentially replaces USA's portion of the previously announced deal between the WNBA and NBC.
 Also in September, Versant announced an agreement with League One Volleyball to broadcast a "match of the week" on USA Network on Wednesday nights beginning in January 2026.
-USA Network will also air prime-time coverage of the league’s playoffs, including the 2026 LOVB Championship Match.
+USA Network will also air prime-time coverage of the league's playoffs, including the 2026 LOVB Championship Match.

-Despite the planned separation, USA Network continued to air NBC Sports produced programming in 2025, including United States qualifiers for the 2026 Winter Olympics.
+Despite the separation, which officially began in 2025 with Versant situated as a subsidiary of Comcast until the spin-off to shareholders takes place, USA Network continued to air NBC Sports produced programming that year, including United States qualifiers for the 2026 Winter Olympics.
+In November 2025, USA Network and NBC Sports confirmed an agreement was in place to allow NBC Sports produced coverage of the 2026 Winter Olympics to air on USA.